roshmadosh/roshmadosh/README.md

 ### Active Projects 🚧:
 - `hiroshi_hadoop_playround` is my sandbox for Spark and Scala.
-- `GenericBlog` is my sandbox for Kotlin and Spring.
+- `SpringBasics` is my sandbox for Spring Framework.